Federal Skilled Worker (FSW) Program

 Unlike other programs, such as the Canadian Experience Class (CEC) and the Federal Skilled Trades Program (FSTP), the FSWP does not require prior Canadian work experience.
 Instead, it focuses on a points-based system to select the highest-ranking candidates.

-If you are applying for any work-related immigration programs, you might want to explore the differences between the Post-graduation work permit (PGWP) and other permits like the FSWP.
+If you are applying for any work-related immigration programs, you might want to explore the differences between the Post-graduation work permit (PGWP) and other permits.

 Who Is Eligible to Apply Under the FSW Program?